trieschlab/MIMo/README.md

 By default this environment follows the behaviour of the old `Robot` environments in gym.
 This means that the `done` return value from `step` is always False, and the calling method has to figure out when to stop or reset.
 In addition the observation space includes two entries with the desired and the currently achieved goal (populated by `_sample_goal` and `_get_achieved_goal`).

 This behaviour can be changed with two parameters during initialization of the environment.
-  1. `goals_in_observation` : If this parameter is False, the goal entries in the observation space will not be populated.
-Note that the space still contains these entries, but they will be size zero.
+  1. `goals_in_observation` : If this parameter is False, the goal entries will not be included in the observation space.
 By default set to True.
   2. `done_active` : If this parameter is True, `done` is True if either `_is_success` or `_is_failure` returns True.
 If set to False, `done` is always False.
 By default set to False.
 Note that this behaviour is defined in the `_is_done` function.
 If you overwrite this function you can ignore this parameter.

 ## Installation: